-Visiting the toilet in Tove Jansson’s summer paradise Klovharun was sometimes quite exotic.
+Visiting the toilet in Tove Jansson’s summer island Klovharun was sometimes quite exotic.
 In our interview, Jansson’s American translator Thomas Teal recounts how he first was introduced to the island’s cliffside toilet.
 We’re taking this opportunity to inform you about why that kind of toilet is no longer recommended in the archipelago.

-The memorable visit on island Klovharun
+The memorable visit to Tove Jansson’s summer island Klovharun

 The prize-winning American translator Thomas Teal has translated many of Tove Jansson’s works from Swedish to English.
 He started translating her prose during the 1970s with The Summer Book and Sun City being among the first, later he translated The True Deceiver and Fair Play, and now the latest essay The Island.
 During one of his trips to Finland, Mr. Teal visited Tove Jansson and Tuulikki Pietilä out on their beloved island Klovharun in Pellinki archipelago.
 It turned out to be a visit hard to forget, largely because of the quite extraordinary toilet arrangements.